jlonge4/whisperAI-flask-docker/README.md

 ################################################################

-How to use:
+#How to use:

 docker build -t whisper-app -f Dockerfile .

 docker run -it -p 5000:5000 whisper-app

-# Copy your .srt file from the docker container to the host for use
+// Copy your .srt file from the docker container to the host for use

 sudo docker cp whisper-app:/whisperapp/test.srt /mnt